 Given the above, we try to address this issue using a more rigorous methodology.
 We draw upon the literature on pro-poor growth (discussed below) to assess how recent growth has affected the poor.
-Our basic concern is whether growth has been biased in favor of the poor or not - a concern that goes to the heart of the idea of "pro-poorness."
-We use the methodology suggested by Duclos (2009) and Araar et al. (2009) since it has some distinct advantages - it is based upon a systematic axiomatization of the notion of pro-poor growth; it synthesizes different ideas and approaches in the literature; it allows for the assessment of pro-poorness by various standards, and over a range of poverty lines.
+Our basic concern is whether growth (of consumption expenditure) of the poor has been "adequate" or not.
+We use the methodology suggested by Duclos (2009) and Araar et al. (2009) since it has some distinct advantages - it is based upon a systematic axiomatization of the relevant concepts, it synthesizes different ideas and approaches in the literature, and it allows for the statistical assessment of the growth of the poor by various standards, and over a range of poverty lines.
 The last feature is particularly relevant for India given the controversies over official poverty lines (referred to above) and the fact that India does not actually have an official poverty line at present.
-We will discuss this methodology in detail below, but it essentially involves comparing the growth rate (over the period of interest) of the poor with a standard that we desire.
-If we use Relative pro-poor standards, then we are interested in the growth of the poor in relative terms, e.g. are the poor growing at 2 percent?
-If we use Absolute pro-poor standards, then we are interested in absolute changes in the incomes of the poor, e.g. have the incomes of the poor increased by Rs.
+Also, since it may be difficult to achieve a consensus on a particular poverty line (official, or otherwise), it is important to explore how robust one's conclusions are by using various poverty lines.
+We will discuss this methodology in detail below, but it essentially involves evaluating the growth (over the period of interest) of the poor against a standard that we desire.
+If we use Relative standards, then we are interested in the growth of the poor in relative terms, e.g. are the poor growing at 2 percent?
+If we use Absolute standards, then we are interested in absolute changes in the incomes of the poor, e.g. have the incomes of the poor increased by Rs.
 50?
-This is analogous to the question of using relative or absolute measures to examine changes in inequality, e.g. relative vs. absolute Gini.
-With either of these standards, there are two approaches - in the First Order approach, we require that all the poor grow at least at the standard imposed, whereas in the Second Order approach (which is weaker) we are willing to allow for pro-poorness even if some poor do not grow at the standard provided that those even poorer are growing at higher than the standard.
-A sufficient condition in this case is that the cumulative incomes (and not necessarily the incomes) of all the poor grow at the standard.
-The first order (second order) approach is equivalent to checking for first order (second order) stochastic dominance of the distribution of the poor in the first period by the normalized (using the standard, more details below) distribution of the poor in the second period.
+As we argue below, this is analogous to the question of using relative or absolute measures to examine changes in inequality, e.g. relative vs. absolute Gini.
+With either of these standards, there are two approaches - in the First Order approach, we require that all the poor grow at least at the standard imposed, whereas in the Second Order approach we are willing to allow for some of the poor to fall short of the standard provided that those even poorer are growing at higher than the standard.
+A sufficient condition in this case is that the cumulative incomes (and not necessarily the incomes) of all the poor grow at this standard.
+The first (second) order approach is equivalent to checking for first (second) order stochastic dominance of the distribution of the poor in the first period by the normalized (using the standard, more details below) distribution of the poor in the second period.
+Note that first order stochastic dominance implies second order stochastic dominance, i.e. the first order approach is stronger than the second order approach.

-10 See Balakrishnan (2012) for a similar argument that inclusive growth should go beyond mere poverty reduction.
+&lt;sup>9 See Balakrishnan (2012) for a similar argument that inclusive growth should go beyond mere poverty reduction.
 Also see the other studies that we cite below.